-At Walk Without Pain, we can provide you with heel pain treatment at one of our four podiatry clinics in Brisbane so that you can get on with your life without feeling the pain that you currently do.
+At Walk Without Pain, we can provide you with heel pain treatment in Brisbane at one of our four podiatry clinics so that you can get on with your life without feeling the pain that you currently do.

 What Causes Heel Pain & What Can Be Done To Treat It?